civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/introduction.md

 2. Civic drupal theme

-The documentation for civic component library provides an introduction and technical information for modifying the look and feel of components, instructions for extending and modifying components and adding colours and style changes.
+The documentation for civic component library provides an introduction and technical information for modifying the look and feel of components, instructions for extending and modifying components and adding colors and style changes.

 ## Table of Contents